 No pricing info available

-Sanctum Skin Care Clinic, located in Dublin 1, Dublin, Ireland offers patients Mole Removal procedures among its total of 45 available procedures, across 2 different specialties.
-Currently, there's no pricing information for Mole Removal procedures at Sanctum Skin Care Clinic, as all prices are available on request only.
-There is currently a lack of information available on the specialists practicing at the Clinic, and they are not accredited by any recognized accreditations institutes
+Sanctum Skin Care Clinic, can be found in Dublin 1, Dublin, Ireland and offers its patients Mole Removal procedures as well as 45 other procedures, across 2 different procedure categories.
+At present, there is no pricing information for Mole Removal procedures at Sanctum Skin Care Clinic.
+The pricing information is quite specialised, so it's only available on request.
+Currently, there's no information available about the doctors at the Clinic, and Sanctum Skin Care Clinic is not accredited by any recognised accreditations institutions.

-Midas Touch Skin Care Centre & Laser Clinic, located in Dublin 1, Dublin, Ireland offers patients Mole Removal procedures among its total of 45 available procedures, across 2 different specialties.
-Currently, there's no pricing information for Mole Removal procedures at Midas Touch Skin Care Centre & Laser Clinic, as all prices are available on request only.
-All procedures and treatments are undertaken by the lead specialist at the Clinic, and they are not accredited by any recognized accreditations institutes
+Midas Touch Skin Care Centre & Laser Clinic, can be found in Dublin 1, Dublin, Ireland and offers its patients Mole Removal procedures as well as 45 other procedures, across 2 different procedure categories.
+At present, there is no pricing information for Mole Removal procedures at Midas Touch Skin Care Centre & Laser Clinic.
+The pricing information is quite specialised, so it's only available on request.
+The lead specialist at the Clinic will be carrying out all the treatments, and Midas Touch Skin Care Centre & Laser Clinic is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?